openstack/stevedore/doc/source/index.rst

 ("*plugins*") at runtime.
-Many applications implement their own library for doing this, using ``__import__`` or :mod:`importlib`. stevedore avoids creating yet another extension mechanism by building on top of `setuptools entry points`_.
+Many applications implement their own library for doing this, using ``__import__`` or :mod:`importlib`. stevedore avoids creating yet another extension mechanism by building on top of `entry points`_.
 The code for managing entry points tends to be repetitive, though, so stevedore provides manager classes for implementing common patterns for using dynamically loaded extensions.